02

 And please keep in mind that AI, ChatGPT, and Bard deliver written content.
 The first eyeballs and engagement you’ll get is on the visual that accompanies your copy.
 Finding, AI creating, and editing that visual is still human work.

-3. ‘No’ to gated content; embrace the dark funnel
+3. ‘No’ to gated content and micro-data: embrace the dark funnel

 This one might be a bit more applicable for B2B than for B2C.
 Don’t get drunk on getting data and email addresses.
 Don’t fall for the pitfall to measure everything that can be measured and collect as much data as possible.